insight-platform/Savant/docs/source/advanced_topics/9_input_json_metadata.rst

     }

-A complete example json file with metadata for an video file with two frames:
+A complete example json file with metadata for a video file with two frames:

 .. code-block:: json